MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 Microsoft.PowerShell.Management                             4.0…
 ```

-This example shows how to get the module manifest values of a module -- essentially a "Get-ModuleManifest" command.
+This example shows how to get the module manifest values of a module.
+This is essentially a "Get-ModuleManifest" command.
 Because the values in the module manifest are reflected in the values of properties of the module object, you can get the module manifest values by displaying the module object properties.

 The first command uses the Get-Module cmdlet to get the PSScheduledJob module.